UtterDonkey/scratch2js/README.md

 ### Executing Scripts

 To execute a script, use the `run()` function in a sprite object.
-It requires 2 parameters, the first is the name of the script, the second is the parameter wrapped in brakets.
-If the script requires multiple parameters or you wich to run multiple scripts, use a function.
+It requires 2 parameters, the first is the name of the script, the second is the parameter.
+If the script requires multiple parameters or to run multiple scripts, use a function.

 Example
 ```